pace-neutrons/Horace/documentation/user_docs/docs/manual/Extracting_data_from_SQW_files_and_objects.rst

 Filebacked and memory based cuts
 --------------------------------

-By default, ``cut`` attempts to put the image and all pixels in memory.
+By default, ``cut`` attempts to put its result i.e. the image and all pixels contributed into image in memory.
 Pixels from large cuts would not fit memory.
 For this reason, if size of cut exceeds the specified size, the pixels are backed by file.
 If the ``filename`` option is provided, the file has this name, and if not, the file will have name of the source file and random extension in the form ``.tmp_XXXXXXX`` where ``XXXXXXX`` are random letters and numbers.
-This file gets deleted if ``sqw`` object it backs gets deleted unless you ``save`` this object in file with permanent file name.
+This file gets deleted if ``sqw`` object-cut result which the file backs gets deleted unless you :ref:`manual/Save_and_load:save` this object in file with permanent file name.

-The options which define the number of pixels after which resulting cut becomes filebacked is defined in the configuration namely ``hor_config`` class.
+The options which define the number of pixels after which resulting cut becomes filebacked are defined in the configuration namely ``hor_config`` class.
 The options are ``mem_chunk_size`` and ``fb_scale_factor``.
-If the number of pixels in cut exceeds ``mem_chunk_size*fb_scale_factor``, the pixels are dropped to file and the cut becomes filebacked.
+If the number of pixels in cut exceeds ``mem_chunk_size*fb_scale_factor``, the pixels are dropped to file and the ``sqw`` object obtained ast the result of ``cut`` becomes filebacked.

-.. _Projection_in_more_details-label:

 Projection in more details
 ---------------------------